Best alternatives to Gmail to protect your privacy

 Tutanota is widely known for being the first email service to offer end-to-end encryption.
 It was founded back in 2011 in Germany, and now has millions of users worldwide.

-A great deal of its popularity is because its software is open-source, and anyone can inspect its source code on GitHub.
+Tutanota is highly popular because its software is open-source, and anyone can inspect its source code on GitHub.
 This transparency helps a great deal and makes this service trustworthy.

 Moreover, Tutanota follows a business model that relies on user donations and Premium subscriptions solely.
 The company excludes earning money through advertisements.